hanchiang/my-website-hashnode/clg6hwp10049quonvhh0da80m.md

 Trading view has its own programming language called [PineScript](https://www.tradingview.com/pine-script-docs/en/v5/Introduction.html), which allows us to create indicators and trading strategies.

-Here are some recommendation readings on PineScript:
+Here are some recommended readings on PineScript:

 [Execution model](https://www.tradingview.com/pine-script-docs/en/v5/language/Execution_model.html) explains how the script is executed on the chart, particularly the difference between historical and real-time bars.